szweibel/javascripting-graduate-student-old/workshop/Javascript.md

     person['name'];
 ```

-# Documentation and How to Interpret It

 Documentation exists to explain what a tool is and how to use it.
 Too often, whether because documentation is an afterthought, or because the people responsible for making it are better programmers than communicators, technical documentation fails to make itself clear.
 Paradoxically, it is often necessary to already be familiar with using a tool in order to interpret the instructions about how to use it.

-# Leaflet

 D3 is a JavaScript library that allows you to create visualizations.
 Other tools are higher-level libraries that have more assumptions about how to use them.
 D3 is less opinionated about how to use it.
 It is more flexible.
 It is more robust.
 It is more efficient.
 It is more powerful.
 BUT it is more complicated.
 Here's a quick example of how to use D3: